 Our talented attorney can draft a comprehensive and personalized estate plan that specifies how your wealth is handled so that you know your family will be taken care of long after you are gone.

-Equipped to Handle a Variety of Wisconsin Estate Planning Services
+We Assist in a Wide Variety of Estate Planning Services

 Reach out to us today to discuss any of the following estate planning services we offer at our firm:

-- Asset Protection: We can explore a variety of proactive asset protection strategies to help you maximize what you pass onto your loved ones while protecting them from financial predators and minimizing excessive taxes.
+- We can explore a variety of proactive asset protection strategies to help you maximize what you pass onto your loved ones while protecting them from financial predators and minimizing excessive taxes.

-- Charitable Planning: We have helped many clients utilize charitable trusts to support causes they are passionate about.
+- We have helped many clients utilize charitable trusts to support causes they are passionate about.
 If you are interested in creating a charitable trust, contact us to learn your options.

-- Power of Attorney: Having a comprehensive power of attorney can help ensure that your financial and medical affairs are taken care of in the event you are unable to manage them yourself.
+- Having a comprehensive power of attorney can help ensure that your financial and medical affairs are taken care of in the event you are unable to manage them yourself.

-- Business Succession Planning: When you've worked so hard to build up a successful business, you want to create an effective exit strategy and succession plan that is in your best financial interests.
+- When you've worked so hard to build up a successful business, you want to create an effective exit strategy and succession plan that is in your best financial interests.
 Our attorneys can guide you through your options and create a plan that is right for you.

-Some additional benefits of having an estate plan:
+Additional benefits of having an estate plan include:

 - Protect valuable assets: There are a variety of asset protection strategies that can protect your hard-earned wealth from creditors, seizure, and other potential losses.
 We can guide you through the various options to legally protect and safeguard your assets so you can pass them to your loved ones with peace of mind.